Alyssum | The Fragrance of Spring from Clusters of Tiny Flowers

 - Family: Brassicaceae

-- Appearance: Alyssum has tiny, four-petaled flowers that form round clusters.
-It comes in shades of white, pink, purple, and cream.
-It grows to about 10-30 cm in height and is often used as ground cover.
+- Appearance: Alyssum forms clusters of small four-petaled flowers, available in shades of white, pink, purple, and cream.
+With a height of 10–30 cm, it is often used as ground cover.

 Gardening Advice